Tom Cullerton: Committee assignments

 In the 99th General Assembly, Cullerton was a member of the following committees: Appropriations II, Labor, State Government & Veterans Affairs, Transportation, Energy and Public Utilities and the Committee of the Whole.
 He also served as Vice-Chairperson of the Local Government committee.

 Embezzlement charges and conviction

 On August 2, 2019, Cullerton was indicted by federal authorities on one count of conspiracy to embezzle from a labor union and 39 counts of embezzlement from a labor union.
 Cullerton is a member of the International Brotherhood of Teamsters.
 Shortly after his election, Cullerton was hired by union official John T. Coli as a labor organizer for Teamsters Joint Council 25, a position which, according to the indictment, allowed him to collect a full salary and benefits despite performing little or no work for the union.
 Cullerton resigned his seat in the Illinois Senate on February 23, 2022, the same day he announced his intent to plead guilty to 1 count of embezzlement.

 In June 2022, Cullerton was sentenced to 366 days in prison for embezzlement.
+In April 2023, he could get an early release from prison after serving about seven months of his sentence.